SafeRoboticsLab/ECE346/ROS_Core/src/Labs/Lab1/README.md

 ![](assets/rqt_reverse_throttle.png)
 ***Figure 12**: Dynamic Reconfigure window: tune your mini truck!*

-**Once you are finished, demo your robot (in-person or via video recording on the F111 track) to a lab TA.**
+**Once you are finished, demo your robot on the F111 track and record a video to upload to Canvas**.
+You can also double-check your demo with a lab TA during lab OH before uploading!

 ## TL;DR: How to Launch Future Labs